vishr/local-history/README.md

+# Local History
-## Local History (Sublime Text 2 plugin for maintaining local history of files)
+### A Sublime Text 2 plugin for maintaining local history of files